Extra hot, compact size – perfect for containers and small space gardens…

 Where can you buy Apache peppers?

-You’ll find Apache pepper seeds and plants at many gardening centers, or you can buy them online from Amazon and other online gardening websites.
+You’ll find Apache pepper seeds and plants at many gardening centers, or you can buy them online (Amazon).
 Finding them fresh is more elusive – but you may find them at local farmer’s markets as they are a chili often grown in small batches due to their container-friendliness.

 If you’re a container gardener who likes chilies verging on the hotter side of the pepper scale, the Apache pepper is one to note.
 Few perform as well in small spaces, and there’s just enough flavor for real culinary use.